aimeos/map/README.md

 A limit of "0" is treated the same as "1".
 If limit is negative, the rest of the string is dropped and not part of the returned map.

+This method creates a lazy Map and the string is split after calling another method that operates on the Map contents.

 **Examples:**